mad-gooze/PyMailCloud/README.md

 Deletes public file link by its *weblink*, which can be full ("http(s)://cloud.mail.ru/public/\<id\>/\<filename\>") or short (just "\<id\>/\<filename\>")

-Returns full public URL of file, or rises an exception in case of error.
+Rises an exception in case of error.